semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The general form of the `sem create notification` command is as follows:

+    sem create notification [name] \
+	--projects [list of projects] \
+	--branches [list of branches] \
+	--slack-endpoint [slack-webhook-endpoint] \
+	--slack-channels [list of slack channels] \
+	--pipelines [list of pipelines]

 You do not need to use all the command line options of the `sem create notification` command when creating a new notification.
 However, the `--projects` as well as the `--slack-endpoint` options are mandatory.
 The former specifies the list of Semaphore 2.0 projects that will be included in that notification and the latter specifies the URL for the Incoming WebHook that will be associated with this particular notification.
+All `--branches`, `--pipelines` and `--slack-channels` are optional.

+If the `--slack-channels` option is not set, the default Slack channel that is associated with the specified Incoming WebHook will be used.
+If you want to test notifications, you might need to create a new Slack channel for that purpose.

+Additionally, the values of `--branches`, `--projects` and `--pipelines` can contain regular expressions.
+Regex matches must be wrapped in forward slashes (`/.*/`).
+Specifying a branch name without slashes (example: `.*`) would execute a direct equality match.

-Therefore, the minimum `sem create notification` command that can be executed will have the next format:
+Therefore, the minimum `sem create notification` command that can be executed will have the following format:

+    sem create notification [name]
+	--projects [list of projects] \
+	--slack-endpoint [slack-webhook-endpoint]

 The `sem create notification` command can only create a single rule under the newly created notification.
-However, you can now use the `sem edit notification` command to add as many rules as you like in the specified notification.
+However, you can now use the `sem edit notification` command to add as many rules as you like to the specified notification.

 Tip: you can use just a single Incoming WebHook from Slack for all your notifications as this Incoming WebHook has access to all the channels of a